-I hope you see the issue here.
+I hope you can see the issues here.

-Husband, you may be number one at going number two on cue—or at least at feigning a state of lower-intestinal emergency—but your pooping is pissing me off.
+Husband, you may be number one at going number two on cue—or at least feigning a state of lower-intestinal emergency—but your pooping is pissing me off.
 So, remember this:

 - Selfless pooping is a common courtesy.